granodigital/mylly-devexpress-mvc/README.md

 for example: “Data Source=xyzERPDatabase; Initial Catalog=TestOrderDB; Integrated Security=True”

 ## SQL scripts:
-In Sql_Scripts file in the project, you can find Sql server database CREATE scripts and STORED PROCEDURES required for this project.
+In Sql_scripts file in the project, you can find Sql server database CREATE scripts and STORED PROCEDURES required for this project.

 ## More information:
 For more information please read: [How to build Asp.net web application Project using Visual Studio 2017](https://www.asp.net/downloads).